 - Direct Supplier Access to Information: Effective suppliers manage their accounts receivable as well as their customers manage accounts payable.
 This means a constant flow of questions about payment status and associated documentation.
 Rather than dealing with the time sink of email and phone-based information, companies can use their technology to give suppliers direct access to the status of invoices and payments.

 The emphasis procurement places on strategic supplier relationships and innovative supply chain management acknowledges the competitive advantage that lies in the capabilities of our external partners.
 Accessing those capabilities in a context-sensitive way sometimes eludes efficiency and scalability-driven procurement technology, especially when they are designed to prioritize risk mitigation over innovation.
 But procurement no longer needs to choose one or the other, and can innovate while minimizing risk.

 - Increased Collaboration with Suppliers: Collaboration requires a free exchange of information and ideas.
 It takes time and must be allowed to influence enterprise requirements and decisions made during the sourcing process.
-When it can also be facilitated by procurement technology, supplier collaboration produces a high value record of opportunities that impact current and future business needs.
+When it can also be facilitated by procurement software, supplier collaboration produces a high value record of opportunities that impact current and future business needs.

 - Improved Compliance: When the philosophy behind a procurement platform recognizes the importance of everything from collaboration to governance, it is possible to enable both with equal effectiveness.
 Selecting the best suppliers and then ensuring buyers exercise those contracts creates a ‘best of all words’ situation for the company and their suppliers.